iffy/iffy.github.com/_posts/2022-08-22-car-riders.md

 ## Sequential vs Parallel

-Instead of having only one long dropoff zone, then how about making more parallel zones?
+Instead of having only one long dropoff zone, then how about making *parallel* zones?

 <iframe src="/images/carrider/carrider.html?arg=--height&arg=7&arg=--noeditor&arg=--speed&arg=5&arg=--map&arg=%7B%22d%22%3A%2212222222000000000000000000000000000200022222223332220000122222220002000000454002000000000002222222222233322222271222222200020000004440020000000000020002222222333222000012222222%22%2C%22x%22%3A%5B%5D%7D" width="100%" height="128"></iframe>

 Great!
-If grouping dropoffs makes it better, and having parallel dropoffs makes improves it more, then here is the optimal car rider dropoff plan!
+If grouping dropoffs makes it better, and having parallel dropoffs improves it more, then this must be the optimal car rider dropoff plan!

 (Click on it and press `P` to watch it go)